Catch your mind in the act.

 Life Dashboard

-Your personal analytics engine.
+Your wellbeing self-reflection engine.
 Track sleep, mood, spending, productivity — and surface hidden patterns.